privacybydesign/irma-documentation/yivi-docs/blog/2026-03-10-eu-age-verification-security/index.md

 - Vote in elections
 - Prove your professional qualifications

 The security of this foundation matters.
-A bypassable age verification system isn't just a problem for alcohol vendors - it's a warning sign for the entire digital identity infrastructure Europe is building.
+A bypassable age verification system isn't just a problem for alcohol vendors; it's a warning sign for the entire digital identity infrastructure Europe is building.

 ## Introduction

-The European Commission is building an [Age Verification (AV) Wallet](https://github.com/eu-digital-identity-wallet/av-app-android-wallet-ui) - a mobile application that allows EU citizens to prove their age using their passport, without revealing their actual birth date or identity.
+The European Commission is building an [Age Verification (AV) Wallet](https://github.com/eu-digital-identity-wallet/av-app-android-wallet-ui): a mobile application that allows EU citizens to prove their age using their passport, without revealing their actual birth date or identity.
 It's part of the broader [EU Digital Identity Wallet](https://commission.europa.eu/strategy-and-policy/priorities-2019-2024/europe-fit-digital-age/european-digital-identity_en) initiative.

 The concept is compelling: scan your passport with NFC, verify you're the legitimate holder via face matching, and receive a cryptographic credential that proves "I am over 18" without revealing who you are.
 Privacy advocates should be pleased.